openfaas/faas-netes/README.md

 There is no planned support for dual orchestrators - i.e. Swarm and K8s at the same time on the same host/network.

+### Deploy OpenFaaS

+> These instructions may be out of sync with the latest changes.
+If you're looking to just get OpenFaaS deployed on Kubernetes follow the [OpenFaaS and Kubernetes Deployment Guide](https://docs.openfaas.com/deployment/kubernetes).

 ### Get involved

 *Please Star the FaaS and FaaS-netes Github repo.*